 To call the plugin, select it from filters of your image editing program.

-Workspace of AKVIS Points
+Workspace of AKVIS Points (Express)

 The left part of the AKVIS Points window is taken by the Image Window with two tabs: Before and After.
 The Before tab shows the original photo, the After tab - the result.
 You can switch between them by left-clicking on the tab with mouse button.
 To compare the original and the resulting images, click on the image and hold the button pressed - the program will currently switch between tabs.